benbjurstrom/benbjurstrom.com/benbjurstrom.com/content/best-vibecoding-stack.md

 }
 ```

 Your AI makes mistakes.
-PHPStan catches them immediately—type mismatches, null safety issues, incorrect method signatures—instead of three hours later when you're debugging production.
+PHPStan catches them immediately and automatically.
+Type mismatches, null safety issues, and incorrect method signatures can't hide from static analysis.

-I add a rule to my coding agent that tells it to run PHPStan after every change.
-The feedback loop is instant: write code, run analysis, fix errors, repeat.
+I add a rule to my CLAUDE.md file telling the agent to run PHPStan after every change.
 No waiting until runtime to discover the AI hallucinated a method signature.

 ## Opinionated Defaults